Renault R202: Racing history

 The season started poorly for Renault in Australia.
 Both Button and Trulli were eliminated due to collisions, and by Lap 9 had no runners in the field.
 Trulli retired from the next two Grand Prix, whilst Button finished in fourth place in both Grand Prix, scoring valuable points, and again in San Marino achieving fifth place.
 At the Spanish round, both Button and Trulli retired from the race but were classified due to completing more than 90% of race distance.
 Button was heading for a career first podium finish.
 A further retirement in Austria meant that Trulli had only crossed the finish line in one Grand Prix driving the R202.

 At Monaco, Trulli's fortunes turned and the R202 scored a fourth-place finish, and at the next race in Canada scoring a point for sixth place.
 However, he would retire from a further five Grand Prix driving the R202 including Renault's home race at France where Button secured a point for finishing in sixth.

 Trulli and Button took the R202 to its only double points finish at the 2002 Italian Grand Prix in Monza despite both having qualified outside the top ten.

 Despite the reliability challenges, the R202 took Renault to fourth place in the World Constructors Championship standings at the end of the season with 23 points.
-Button scoring 14, and Trulli 9 the pair finishing seventh and eighth in the drivers standings.
+Button scoring 14, and Trulli 9 the pair finishing seventh and eighth in the drivers standings but scored no podiums for the first time since season when it was named Toleman.

 The R202 would be Button's final season driving for Renault in his Formula One career.
 He departed for British American Racing.